What is a normal blood pressure?

 The cause of hypertension is not always known, in which case, a doctor will diagnose primary hypertension.
 However, hypertension can also be caused by other medical conditions, such as kidney disease and obesity.
 A high fat diet, drinking a lot of alcohol and smoking tobacco can also increase the risk of hypertension.
 There are also rare tumours that cause hypertension.

 What happens during a hypertensive crisis?

 A hypertensive crisis occurs when blood pressure spikes, which can cause organ damage.There are two types of hypertensive crises -a hypertensive urgency, where the blood pressure reaches 180/110 or higher, or a hypertensive emergency, where blood pressure is so high that organ damage can occur, and blood pressure must be reduced immediately.

 What are the risks of hypertension to my health?

 Hypertension increases the workload of the heart and blood vessels, forcing them to work harder and less efficiently.
-Over time, high blood pressure damages the tissue inside the arteries, allowing bad cholesterol to form plaque along the tiny tears inside the artery walls.
+Over time, high blood pressure damages the tissue inside the arteries, allowing cholesterol to form plaque along the tiny tears inside the artery walls.
 Over time, the more plaque and damage increases, the narrower the arteries become, further increasing blood pressure.
-This can further harm your arteries, heart and the rest of the body, as well as leading to other conditions like arrhythmia, heart attack and stroke.
+This can further harm your heart as well as leading to other conditions like arrhythmia, heart attack, stroke and kidney failure.

 How is hypertension treated?